-6. Private foundations cannot fundraise.
+Myth #6 - Private foundations cannot fundraise.

 Generally, a private foundation can conduct its fundraising in the same way as other registered charities.
-CRA has a [Fundraising guidance](#) that applies to all registered charities, regardless of their designation.
+CRA has a "Fundraising by registered charities" guidance that applies to all registered charities, regardless of their designation.
+While some private foundations don't need to or don't want to fundraise many others do fundraise.

-7. Private foundations can pay for your children's wedding expenses or for gala fundraising tickets for its directors.
+Myth #7 - Private foundations can pay for children's wedding expenses or for gala fundraising tickets for their directors.

 This is not acceptable.
-Private foundations have to be very careful to avoid providing any undue private benefits, excessive compensation or even the possibility that their actions could be perceived as abusing the system.
+Private foundations must be very careful to avoid providing any undue private benefits or using their funds for non-charitable expenditures or creating even the perception that they are applying their resources for improper purposes.

-8. Private foundations can carry out business activities.
+Myth #8 - Private foundations can carry on business activities.

-One significant difference between private foundations and other registered charities (such as public foundations and charitable organizations) is that private foundations are prohibited from conducting business activities.
-Public foundations and charitable organizations can carry on related business activities as set out in [CRA Guidance](#), but private foundations cannot conduct any business activities.
-There is only one narrow exception in that private foundations are now able to invest in limited partnerships as a result of recent changes to the budget.
-To the extent a private foundation would like to carry on a business activity, the foundation could be re-designated as a charitable organization or public foundation or another charity or vehicle could be established to carry on the business activity.
+One significant difference between private foundations and other registered charities is that private foundations are prohibited from conducting any business activities.
+In contrast, public foundations and charitable organizations can carry on related business activities as set out in CRA Guidance, but private foundations cannot conduct any business activities.
+There is only one narrow exception in that private foundations are now able to invest in limited partnerships which is considered a business activity but a change to the Income Tax Act allows for it.
+To the extent a private foundation would like to carry on a business activity, the foundation can change its structure (sometimes not difficult to do at all) to be redesignated as a charitable organization or public foundation, or another charity, for profit or non-profit that is not a charity could be established to carry on the business activity.
 Existing foundations should occasionally review their structures to ensure that they have enough flexibility to achieve their goals.

-9. All board members of a private foundation must be family members.
+Myth #9 - All board members of a private foundation must be family members.

 The board of directors of a private foundation can be structured in several different ways.
 Some boards may be composed of a majority of or all individuals from the same family.
 Some boards may be composed of individuals related by close business ties.
-These people are non-arm's length from each other.
+These people are considered "non-arm's length" from each other.
 On the other hand, some private foundations have arm's length board members where no one is related by family or close business ties.
-If most of the people on the board of a registered charity are non-arm's length from one another, then the organization must be a private foundation.
+If most of the people on the board of a registered charity are non-arm's length from one another (i.e. related), then the organization must be a private foundation.
 However, a private foundation is not required to have most of its board at arm's length.

-10. Private foundations cannot conduct political activities.
+Myth #10 - Private foundations cannot conduct political activities.